ReeceGoding/Frustration-One-Year-With-R/README.md

 following seems clear:

--   Everything that I’ve read about S4 gives me the impression that it has far fewer stupid technicalities than S3 does.
+-   Everything that I’ve read about S4 gives me the impression that it has far fewer stupid technicalities than S3.
 If I’m right, then I find that laughable.
 How have we managed to make S3 more complicated than S4?
 S3 should be extremely simple, but the technicalities of the previous few sections are too easy to stumble upon.

 -   If [*Advanced R’s* chapter on S4](https://adv-r.hadley.nz/s4.html) is to be trusted, then the official documentation for S4 contains a